-Page Annex 1: Code of Conduct for Members of the German Bundestag 45 Annex 2: Registration of associations and their representatives 49 Annex 3: Bundestag Rules on Document Security Implementing provisions in respect of the Bundestag Rules on Document Security 50 55 Annex 4: Guidelines for Question Time and for written questions 57 Annex 5: Guidelines for debates on matters of general topical interest 59 Annex 6: Decision of the Bundestag relating to the waiver of immunity of Members of the Bundestag 61 Principles governing matters relating to immunity and to cases of permission granted under Section 50, paragraph (3) of the Code of Criminal Procedure and Section 382, paragraph (3) of the Code of Civil Procedure as well as authorizations under Section 90 b, paragraph (2) and Section 194, paragraph (4) of the Penal Code 63 Annex 7: Question-and-answer session 68 AIIIEX /.
-00 в.
-Joint Rules of Procedure of the Bundestag and Bundesrat for the Committee under Article 77 of the Basic Law (Mediation Committee) 75
+Annex 1: Code of Conduct for Members of the German Bundestag 81 Annex 2: Registration of associations and their representatives 88 Annex 3: Bundestag Rules on Document Security 89 Implementing provisions in respect of theBundestag Rules on Document Security 96 Annex 4: Guidelines for Question Time and for written questions 100 Annex 5: Guidelines for debates on matters of general topical interest 104 Annex 6: Decision of the Bundestag relating to the waiver of immunity of Members of the Bundestag 107 Principles governing matters relating to immunity and to cases of permission granted under Section 50, paragraph (3) of the Code of Criminal Procedure and Section 382, paragraph (3) of the Code of Civil Procedure as well as authorisations under Section 90b, paragraph (2) and Section 194, paragraph (4) of the Criminal Code 110 Annex 7: Questions put to the Federal Government 120 Annex 8: Categories of EU documents eligible in principle for referral ("positive list") 121 as published in the Notification of 2 July 1980 (Federal Law Gazette I, p.
+1237), and as amended by the Notification of 20 August 2008 (Federal Law Gazette I, p.
+1712)